Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 **`dhcp6leased`** handles all DHCPv6 communication with Verizon on the WAN interface.
 It sends a request for prefix delegation (IA_PD) and receives a delegated prefix, usually a /56.
 It then subdivides that prefix according to its configuration and **records subprefixes assigned to each LAN interface** in its internal lease database located at `/var/db/dhcp6leased/`.

-Note: `dhcp6leased` does **not directly configure addresses** on interfaces—it only manages prefix delegation and records the mapping for other daemons to use.
+Note: `dhcp6leased` does **not directly configure addresses** on interfaces- it only manages prefix delegation and records the mapping for other daemons to use.

 **`slaacd`** runs on the OpenBSD router's LAN interface(s) (LAN client devices also use ther own **SLAAC**). `slaacd` configures IPv6 addresses using SLAAC, and installs a default route via the router’s link-local address (fe80::/10).